-Debugging is the process coders use to figure out why their code isn’t working.
+Debugging is the process coders use to figure out why their code isn’t working, and then fix it so it does work.
 When you did the Code Challenges, you may have already run into something that forced you to go back over your code and figure out where you made a mistake.
 This is the essence of debugging and this next section will provide you with tips on how to make debugging easier for you.

 Sometimes, you may already know how to code something but it will still take you a very long time to do it.
 Great coders still make mistakes, even when they know exactly what they are doing, so it’s important to build a toolbox of debugging techniques that can help you out when you aren’t sure what went wrong.
 Everyone has a different method for debugging their code and you’ll figure out what yours is after you practice a bit.
 Debugging can often be the most time-consuming part of coding, so it’s really important to leave plenty of time for it!